 This is the second addition to NanoCellect’s executive leadership team this quarter.
 In July, Dr. Paul DiGregorio joined the company as its new Vice President of Commercial.

 To learn more about NanoCellect and its products, please visit https://www.nanocellect.com.

 About NanoCellect Biomedical, Inc.

 NanoCellect is a life science tools company that develops and manufactures innovative solutions for cell analysis and sorting based on gentle, sterile, microfluidic technology.
-NanoCellect’s WOLF® Cell Sorter and N1 single-cell plate dispenser allow researchers to perform antibody discovery, cell line development, genomic sample preparation and CRISPR genome editing faster, without contamination.
+NanoCellect’s WOLF® Cell Sorter and N1 single-cell plate dispenser allow researchers to perform antibody discovery, single cell genomics, cell line development, genomic sample preparation and CRISPR genome editing faster, without contamination.
 The compact, sturdy and affordable system allows researchers to safely perform cell sorting and single-cell plating experiments at their convenience.
 Founded in 2009, NanoCellect is headquartered in San Diego.
 Learn more at www.nanocellect.com.